Donnerinoern/Donnerinoern/README.md

 I also have a fairly decent understanding of Linux and Linux-distributions.

-You can reach me on Discord (donnan) for now.
+You can reach me on Discord (donnan) and on e-mail: email@donnan.no

 <!---
 Donnerinoern/Donnerinoern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.